-- 1. Parallel fifths and octaves (immediately consecutive)-unacceptable (award 0 points) - 2.
-Beat-to-beat fifths and octaves (equal perfect intervals on successive beats)-unacceptable (award 0 points) - 3.
-Fifths and octaves by contrary motion-unacceptable (award 0 points) - 4.
-Unequal fifths $(d5\rightarrow P5)$ - In a three- or four-part texture, a rising d5 \rightarrow P5 is acceptable ONLY in the progressions I-V $3^4$ -I 6 and I-vii 6 -I 6 (no deduction). - A rising d5-P5 in other progressions is unacceptable (1 point error). - The reverse, a rising P5→d5, is acceptable voice leading (no deduction). - Unequal fifths in either order, when descending, are acceptable (no deduction). - 5.
-Hidden (or covered) fifths and octaves in outer voices (similar motion to a perfect interval that involves one voice moving by step) - When the step is in the upper voice, as shown in ex.
-5a-acceptable (no deduction). - When the step is in the lower voice, as shown in ex.
-5b-unacceptable (1 point error). - 6.
-Direct fifths and octaves in outer voices-unacceptable (1 point error)
+- 1. Parallel fifths and octaves (immediately consecutive) unacceptable (award 0 points) - 2.
+Beat-to-beat fifths and octaves (equal perfect intervals on successive beats) unacceptable (award 0 points) - 3.
+Fifths and octaves by contrary motion unacceptable (award 0 points) - 4.
+Unequal fifths $(d5 \rightarrow P5)$ - In a three- or four-part texture, a rising d5 \rightarrow P5 is acceptable ONLY in the progressions $I-V_3^4-I^6$ and $I-vii^{o6}-I^6$ (no deduction). - A rising d5-P5 in other progressions is unacceptable (1 point error). - The reverse, a rising P5 \rightarrow d5, is acceptable voice leading (no deduction). - Unequal fifths between two upper voices are acceptable in either order when the voices are descending (no deduction). - 5.
+Hidden (or covered) fifths and octaves in outer voices (similar motion to a perfect interval that involves one voice moving by step) - When the step is in the upper voice, as shown in Ex.
+5a acceptable (no deduction). - When the step is in the lower voice, as shown in Ex.
+5b unacceptable (1 point error). - 6.
+Direct fifths and octaves in outer voices unacceptable (1 point error)

 Definition: Similar motion to a perfect interval that involves a skip in each voice.
-NB: Many sources equate "hidden" and "direct."
+N.B.: Many sources equate "hidden" and "direct."
 For purposes of scoring, it seems useful to refine those definitions, particularly in light of past scoring practice. - 7.
-Overlapping voices-unacceptable (1 point error)
+Overlapping voices unacceptable (1 point error)

-Definition: Two adjacent voices move to a position in which the lower voice is higher than the previous note in the higher voice, or they move to a position where the higher voice is lower than the previous note in the lower voice. - 8.
-Crossed voices-unacceptable (1 point error) Definition: Voicing in which the normal relative position of voices is violated, e.g., if the soprano is below the alto, or the bass is above the tenor.
+Definition: Two voices move to a position in which the lower voice is higher than the previous note in the higher voice, or they move to a position where the higher voice is lower than the previous note in the lower voice. - 8.
+Crossed voices unacceptable (1 point error)

+Definition: Voicing in which the normal relative position of voices is violated, e.g., if the soprano is below the alto or the bass is above the tenor

-AP® MUSIC THEORY 2009 SCORING GUIDELINES
+AP® MUSIC THEORY 2011 SCORING GUIDELINES